raspberrypi/documentation/configuration/wireless/access-point-routed.md

 Software installation is complete.
 We will configure the software packages later on.

 <a name="routing"></a>
-## Setup the network router
+## Set up the network router

 The Raspberry Pi will run and manage a standalone wireless network.
 It will also route between the wireless and Ethernet networks, providing internet access to wireless clients.
 If you prefer, you can choose to skip the routing, and run the wireless network in complete isolation.

 ### Define the wireless interface IP configuration

 In this document, we assume IP network `10.10.0.0/24` is configured on an Ethernet LAN, and the Raspberry Pi will manage IP network `192.168.4.0/24` for wireless clients.
-**Note:** Please select another IP network for wireless, e.g. `192.168.10.0/24`, in case IP network `192.168.4.0/24` is already in use by your ethernet LAN.
+**Note:** Please select another IP network for wireless, e.g. `192.168.10.0/24`, if IP network `192.168.4.0/24` is already in use by your Ethernet LAN.

 The Raspberry Pi runs a DHCP server for the wireless network; this requires static IP configuration for the wireless interface (`wlan0`) in the Raspberry Pi.
 The Raspberry Pi also acts as the router on the wireless network, and as is customary, we will give it the first IP address in the network: `192.168.4.1`.